-9.1 In conclusion, no significant or important trees will be lost to facilitate the proposed scheme.

-9.2 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained.
+- 9.1 In conclusion, the principal arboricultural features within the site can be retained and adequately protected during development activities.
+No significant or important trees will be lost to facilitate the proposed scheme. - 9.2 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained.